MrtMerlin/ImageUpload/README.md

 Click on the register button in the top right had corner, register so you can have some fun.
 Once you have registered this will log you into the application.

-Please upload any of your own images, or you can use the images provided within the
+Please upload any of your own images, they can be voted on by you or by any other person that is logged into the application.

+There will be further updates.